-- non-taxable pensions or annuities from superannuation schemes registered with the Financial Markets Authority (eg, government superannuation) or life insurance funds - the tax on these is already paid by the fund - completely tax-free pensions, such as war pensions or a portable veteran's pension - portable NZ Super.
+- non-taxable pensions or annuities from superannuation schemes registered with the Financial Markets Authority (eg, government superannuation) or life insurance funds the tax on these is already paid by the fund - completely tax-free pensions, such as war pensions or a portable veteran's pension - portable NZ Super.

 Portable NZ Super or portable veteran's pension paid while residing overseas are tax exempt and will not need to be included on your return.
-For more information go to www.ird.govt.nz (search keywords: Veterans and income).